Ombre Brow Pigment Changing Colour In Australian Sun

 Realistic Fixes That Work

 Corrective options include just a light refresh to get the tone right, adding a bit of warmth to balance out the blue-grey tones, or a staged correction if there is some older, oversaturated work.
+In some cases, hybrid brows covering microblading is worth exploring as an option.
 Not everyone is a good fit for a full rework, and sometimes I tell people to just wait it out and let it fade a bit first.

 Still a bit unsure if your brow colour is all normal?
 Get in touch with Face Figurati.
 I’d be happy to walk you through it all.